Flametaa/MAP670E_Team6_Join/README.md

 - **<ins>Joining</ins>**: Our first approach was to associate one joining thread for each partition, for a total of **n** threads.
 However, this is fundamentally in contradiction with the Grace algorithm.
 The point is to avoid saving the hashtable of a large dataset in memory and work with one hashtable associated to one partition at a time.

     Recall that each thread responsible for one join operation is going to build a hashmap of the smallest table in memory.
-In the worst case scenario, i.e, **n** threads running simultaneously (which can happen depending on **n** and the size of the initial tables).
-This means we'll use as much space as a simple **Hash Join** does, storing the whole Hashmap in memory.
+In the worst case scenario, i.e, **n** threads running simultaneously (which can happen depending on **n** and the size of the initial tables), means we'll use as much space as a simple **Hash Join** does, storing the whole Hashmap in memory.

     The idea here is to have a pool of threads.
 This is more efficient than the first approach in terms of memory.
 But it also slows the speed because we are limited by the size of our pool.
 Once all threads are currently executing, and we still need more partitions to join, i.e, **n** is greater than the number of **cores**, this task will be queued.